sqlparser/sqlflow_public/grabit/readme.md

 #### sshKeyPath

 The full path to the SSH private key file.

-`
-note：The private key must be in RSA format.
-To use the generated key: ssh-keygen -m PEM -t rsa `

 Sample configuration of the GitHub or BitBucket public repository servers :